 |Period||Average Treasury Yield||Average Reported Inflation||Average Real Rate of Return||Credit Rating|

 |1968-2007 Pre QE Average||8.29%||4.71%||3.58%||AAA|

 |2007-2019 Average||2.67%||1.76%||0.91%||AAA to AA+ 2011|

-The primary purpose of eliminating real rates of return and removing trillions of dollars in interest income from the free market economy was done to further contain Federal borrowing and debt service costs.
-There is absolutely no valid argument that that would support the removal of nearly 4 trillion dollars of interest income from beneficiaries of Trusts and the economy stimulates or stabilizes it.
+The primary purpose of eliminating real rates of return and removing trillions of dollars of interest income from the free market economy was done to further contain Federal borrowing and debt service costs.
+There is absolutely no valid argument that would support the removal of nearly 4 trillion dollars of interest income from beneficiaries of Trusts and the economy stimulates or stabilizes it.